-During the financial year 30 June 2023, no formal meetings of Directors (including committees of Directors) were held.
+During the financial year 30 June 2024, one formal meeting of Directors (including committees of Directors) was held.
 Attendances by each Director during the year are stated in the following table.
-Although no formal board meetings were held, the Directors met regularly via conference call to discuss the operations of the Company including the reinstatement to ASX.
+Although only one formal board meeting was held, the Directors met regularly via conference call to discuss the operations of the Company.